Search icon

 Southwold Harbour

 By about 11am we headed into the town centre for brunch.
 We stopped at at a little independent restaurant called Coasters for cups of tea and sausage/bacon sandwiches.
 It was such a cute little place, but they easily made room for a table of 6.
-The owners of Coasters also run the shop next door called Beaches and Cream.
+The owners of the eatery also run the shop next door called Beaches and Cream.
 One of my favourite restaurants in Florida shares the same name, so I was really excited to see the shop when were exploring Southwold town.

 Beaches & Cream shop in Southwold town centre